 The benefits of surveys

-Surveys are one of the most powerful tools available when it comes to collecting strong feedback, especially 360 Facilitated® surveys.
-The unique design of these surveys engages employees and leaders in the survey process, and provides actionable feedback that they can immediately use to improve performance.
+Surveys are one of the most powerful tools available when it comes to collecting strong feedback, especially Leaderskill’s 360 Facilitated® surveys.
+The unique design of these surveys engages employees and leaders in the survey process and provides actionable feedback that they can immediately use to improve performance.

-Where most surveys tend to produce a degree of negativity, these positive, facilitated surveys help leaders grow and spread a culture of collaboration within a company.
+Where many surveys have the risk of producing a degree of negativity, these strengths-based surveys help leaders build on what they already do well, enabling a culture of collaboration within the organisation.

 Like all good surveys, these surveys put a high value on anonymity.
-This mean employees feel free to give honest, open feedback to leaders – feedback that will drive stronger results for the individual and the company as a whole.
+This mean team members feel free to give honest, open feedback to leaders – feedback that will drive stronger results for the individual and the organisation as a whole.